Jkanishkha0305/QuakeAi-Fusion/README.md

 ## Usage

-[User Guide](/docs/user-guide.md) provides detailed information on how to use our seismic data analysis tools and make predictions.
+[User Guide](/docs/user-guide.md) provides detailed information on how to use the seismic data analysis tools and make predictions.

 ## Contributing

 I welcome contributions from the data science and seismology communities.
-You can contribute to our project by following the guidelines in our [Contributing Guide](/CONTRIBUTING.md).
+You can contribute to this project by following the guidelines in our [Contributing Guide](/CONTRIBUTING.md).

 ## License